How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

-While the United States Environmental Protection Agency (EPA) has established minimum competency standards for pesticide applicators, licensure is taken care of at the state level.
-All pesticide applicators (and those who supervise them) in New Jersey need to be licensed by all the necessary state regulatory agencies.
+While the United States Environmental Protection Agency (EPA) sets the minimum standards of competency for pesticide application, licensing is taken care of at the state level.
+All pesticide applicators (and those who supervise them) in New Jersey must be licensed by all the necessary state regulatory agencies.

 Is the company a member of any professional organizations?